 If you are trying to wire a circuit yourself and wondering how many outlets you can install on a circuit this article will help.
 Read on

-You can legally install 12 outlets on a circuit of 15 amp 120 volt.
+In total you can legally install 12 outlets on a circuit of 15 amp 120 volt.
 This includes light boxes as well as plugs so make sure you count them.
 You do not have to include smoke detectors in this count.
+An outlet counts as a power point where power is available.

 How Many Outlets Can You Install On A Circuit?